TAO v5.5.0

 AutoML supports all TAO models except the MAL - Auto Labeling model.

-• Before using AutoML, you need to deploy the TAO REST API service using the TAO Toolkit API Setup steps.
+• Before using AutoML, you need to deploy the TAO REST API service using the TAO API Setup steps.

-• The Hardware and Software requirements mentioned in the TAO Toolkit API Setup section are also applicable to AutoML.
+• The Hardware and Software requirements mentioned in the TAO API Setup section are also applicable to AutoML.

-• After deploying the TAO Toolkit API, you can use the following commands on the host machine to obtain the node ip_address and port_number for use in the notebooks:
+• After deploying the TAO API, you can use the following commands on the host machine to obtain the node ip_address and port_number for use in the notebooks:

 • ip_address: hostname -i